The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Extracting the gravito-magnetic potential

 where $\mathbf{\widetilde{B}(k)}$ and $\mathbf{\widetilde{p}(k)}$ are the Fourier transforms of the vector potential and the momentum field, respectively.
 This equation constitutes a system of three equations, of which only two are linearly independent.
 In order to close the system, the additional constraint $\nabla \cdot \mathbf{B} = 0$ is imposed.
 This constraint ensures that the vector potential is divergence-free and directly follows from the choice of the Poisson gauge in the post-Friedmann approach (see Section~\ref{sec:PF_formalism}).
 Therefore, the solution reads:

 These equations allow the derivation of $\phi$ and $\mathbf{B}$ globally across the entire simulation volume, taking advantage of periodic boundary conditions.
 These are defined up to an adding constant, therefore the two potentials are conventionally normalized in the real space so that they have zero mean in the simulation box, i.e. $\langle \phi \rangle = 0$ and $\langle B_i \rangle =0$.
 This is consistent with the simulation box being a sample of an isotropic FLRW universe.
 The Fourier transforms are numerically computed through the FFT algorithm implemented in \textsc{numpy} \citep{harris2020numpy}, where the periodic boundary conditions are automatically incorporated.
-However, the inverse Fourier transform introduces spurious quantities at the caustic locations, where the velocity field is discontinuous and the derivative is infinite \citep{hahnPropertiesCosmicVelocity2015}.
-Therefore, one should not expect this method to give accurate quantitative information, but at least a qualitative picture of the regions with high gravito-magnetic potential.
+However, the inverse Fourier transform introduces spurious quantities at the caustic locations, where the velocity field is discontinuous and the derivative is infinite \citep[\WB{see}][\WB{for an extended comparison between spectral and real space derivatives}]{hahnPropertiesCosmicVelocity2015}. \WB{Since such spurious quantities are typically localized at the edges of filaments, these are smoothed out by the $k^2$ factor of the elliptic equation~(\ref{eq:vectorPot_Fourier})}.
+Therefore, \WB{even though} one should not expect this method to give accurate quantitative information \WB{near caustics}, \WB{we expect a minimal impact on the overall solution of} the gravito-magnetic potential.